MOSCOW — Russia’s fast-developing film industry looks set to have a new studio facility soon.

 Investment in the project, which includes TV and film facilities as well as other general purpose units, will run to a reported $300 million.

-Around 30% of the final venture will be assigned to Bondarchuk and associated partners in his Art Pictures studio, with around 40% pledged to local banking lender, VTB.
+Roughly 30% of the final venture will be assigned to Bondarchuk and associated partners in his Art Pictures studio, with approximately 40% pledged to local banking lender, VTB.

 The helmer is concluding post-production on sci-fi adaptation “The Inhabited Island,” Russia’s most expensive film project to date, with a budget of more than $40 million.

-The first part of the two-film project will be released this December, with a concluding sequel skedded for distrib a year later.
+The first part of the two-film project will be released in December, with a concluding sequel skedded for distribution a year later.